iterative/dvc.org/static/docs/command-reference/run.md

 in order to prevent unexpected results when DVC executes or reproduces your commands, they should ideally follow these rules:

-- Read/write exclusively from/to the specified dependencies (input files) and
+- Read/write exclusively from/to the specified <abbr>dependencies</abbr> and
-  <abbr>output files</abbr>.
+  <abbr>outputs</abbr>.
 - Completely rewrite outputs (i.e. do not append or edit).<br/> ⚠️ DVC deletes
-  output files before executing commands, including at `dvc repro`.
+  stage outputs before executing their commands, including at `dvc repro`.
 - Stop reading and writing files when the `command` exits.

 At the very least, if you want to guarantee exact reproducibility, your code